 I love this time of year!
 Everything feels fresh and motivation is high; it’s the best time of year to start working on new goals.
-January 1st is also a Monday and you can’t get a fresher start to a New Year than that.

 So to start, I like to do the Wheel of Life exercise.
 It’s basically a life audit of 8 specific aspects of your life.
 Feel free to change or ignore categories that do not currently apply to your life.
 The idea is to let your mind go.
 Don’t be afraid to think big at first.
 You need to figure out what you truly want before you can start taking tangible steps towards it.
 Take a few minutes to visualize and write out the ideal version of each area.
 Then rate where you feel you are in comparison right now on a scale from 1 (farthest away) to 10 (already there).
 Also, don’t worry if your vision and wants change, it’s kind of expected that they will.
-They will change as you grow and you can make adjustments when this happens.
+They will most definitely change as you grow and you can make adjustments when this happens.
 I often do this exercise bi-monthly to make sure I’m on track.

 - Who do I want to spend more time with?

 - Who do I want to spend less time with?